What is the true value of insulation in your home?

 Carrying out work to improve energy efficiency and insulation in your home is an initiative that requires investment.
-However, well-chosen and well-executed work can provide a great return with substantial energy and financial savings over the medium to long-term.
-Therefore, it is important to consult the right specialists to determine which processes and products are best suited to your situation before undertaking a project to insulate your home.
+However, well-chosen and well-executed work can provide a great return.
+There can be substantial energy and financial savings over the medium to long-term.
+It's important to consult the right specialists to determine which processes and products are best suited to your situation.
+Do this before undertaking a project to insulate your home.

 Acoustic and sound insulation

 Sound insulation can be achieved at the same time as thermal insulation with the use of specialized materials and products.
 In this case, we're speaking of thermoacoustic insulation.
-It is essential for you to clearly identify your insulation needs, as each type of insulation can vary significantly in cost.
+It is essential for you to clearly identify your insulation needs.
+Each type of insulation can vary significantly in cost.
 Do not hesitate to contact one of our Reno-Assistance renovation advisors for more information.